What makes one fire starter better than another for survival?

-The matches come in a waterproof case which floats if it falls in water.
+The matches come in a waterproof case that floats if it falls in the water.
 The cool thing about the case being waterproof is that you can also keep some tinder in there.

 There are only 25 matches in the case.
 However, it’s refillable and can hold up to 40 matches.
-I’d recommend getting a lot of these and keeping them in your Bug Out Bag as well as your hunker down kit.
+I’d recommend getting a lot of these and keeping them in your Bug Out Bag and your hunker-down kit.

 10. Exotac nanoStriker XL

 To use the Exotact nanoStriker, you unscrew the striker from the bottom.
-Then you unscrew the middle section; this is where the rod is stored.
+Then you unscrew the middle section, where the rod is stored.
 Flip it around, screw it into the handle, and you are ready to make sparks.

 11. Zippo EFK Emergency Fire Kit

-The fire starter in the kit uses a Zippo flint spark wheel, just without the spark guard you’d normally find on a Zippo lighter.
-You spin the wheel to produce hot sparks which can be used to light a fire.
+The fire starter in the kit uses a Zippo flint spark wheel, just without the spark guard you’d typically find on a Zippo lighter.
+You spin the wheel to produce hot sparks, which can be used to light a fire.
 For novice survivalists, it’s easier to use than a Ferro rod or other rod-and-striker fire starter.

-A cool design feature is that the spark wheel fits on top of a waterproof plastic case.
+An excellent design feature is that the spark wheel fits on top of a waterproof plastic case.
 When you buy it, the kit includes 5 cotton tinder rolls inside.
 You can put your own tinder inside once these run out.
-The entire kit is really compact and has a lanyard hole so you can attach it to a pack.
+The kit is compact and has a lanyard hole to attach to a pack.

 12. UST StrikeForce Fire Starter

-I really like that the UST Ferro rod comes in a self-contained case.
+I like that the UST Ferro rod comes in a self-contained case.
 To use, you open it up to reveal the striker and the rod.
-The case basically acts like a handle for the striker, so it is easier to use with gloves.
+The case acts as a handle for the striker, making it easier to use with gloves.
 Another advantage of the case is that it holds tinder and keeps it dry.